Ohio lawmakers to discuss the Fair School Funding Plan, but what is it? - NewsBreak

 In a lengthy and at times scathing opinion, Ohio Supreme Court Justice Francis Sweeney Sr. wrote in 1997 that Ohio’s funding formula for school districts violated the state’s constitution.
 The court ruled that the formula, which based the majority of school district funds on local property taxes, failed to fulfill the requirement that the legislature secures a “thorough and efficient system of common schools” through adequate funding.

-Most egregious to the court was the state’s underfunding of facility improvements and its School Foundation Program, which made up the bulk of school funds and, through various funding factors, disenfranchised rural and low-income school districts.
+Most egregious to the court was the state’s underfunding of facility improvements and its School Foundation Program, which made up the bulk of school funds and, through various funding factors, disenfranchised rural and low-income school districts.‘Somebody out there knows’: Family of missing Beavercreek man searching for answers weeks after his disappearance

 The court found the state’s funding plan left school districts across the state – including in Youngstown, Lima and other suing municipalities – with failing plumbing, coal-dusted classrooms and crumbling ceilings.
 The only recourse ailing districts had was to plead with taxpayers to pass levies or be forced by the state to borrow money, often creating a cycle of debt that made it “more difficult to maintain even minimal school operations.”